dotnet/EntityFramework.Docs/entity-framework/core/index.md

 Entity Framework (EF) Core is a lightweight, extensible, and cross-platform version of the popular Entity Framework data access technology.

-EF Core is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
-It eliminates the need for most of the data-access code that developers usually need to write.
+EF Core can serve as an object-relational mapper (O/RM), enabling .NET developers to work with a database using .NET objects, and eliminating the need for most of the data-access code they usually need to write.

 EF Core supports many database engines, see [Database Providers](providers/index.md) for details.

 If you like to learn by writing code, we'd recommend one of our [Getting Started](get-started/index.md) guides to get you started with EF Core.